Julian Hee

-Julian Hee (许立桦 (Xǔ Lìhuá), born 11 June 1978) is a former Singaporean Chinese actor and model.
+Julian Hee (许立桦 (Xǔ Lìhuá); born 11 June 1978) is a former Singaporean Chinese actor and model.
 He was prominently a full-time Mediacorp artiste from 2001 to 2014.
-His younger brother, Haden Hee, 许立楷 was also a former Mediacorp artiste.

 Career

 Modeling

 Before entering the entertainment industry, Julian was a model.
 He won Mr. Manhunt Singapore in 2002 and represented Singapore in Manhunt International 2002, which was held in Shanghai.
 He was a semi-finalist in Mister World 2003.

 Acting

 Hee is a full-time actor, formerly signed by MediaCorp, and has performed in both English and Chinese dramas.
 He made his television debut on the Channel 5 show Heartlanders (seasons 3 and 4) before switching to Channel 8 Chinese-language dramas.
 He was nominated for the Best Newcomer in the 2005 Star Awards and the Top 10 Most Popular Male Artistes the following year.